 It’s not so much about the recipe/ingredients, but the technique.
 The main work is slicing up the onions (use a food processor if you have a slicing blade), from there it’s pop it in the pot and let ‘er cook.
 Like I said, you need a little patience.
 Maybe I should have named it ‘Be Patient Onion Soup’!

 This weekend should be the perfect time to try this soup recipe.
-I’m sure you’ve already heard the forecast for Super Bowl 52!
 You can prepare most of it ahead of time (like many soup recipes, a day adds magic flavor!)
-Not a lot of ingredients, I bet you probably have everything you need in your pantry/fridge.
+And there are not a lot of ingredients, I bet you probably have everything you need in your pantry/fridge.
 I’ve tried to simplify Julia’s recipe a bit, and lighten it up as well.
 If you don’t have a shallot, or leek, go ahead and use all white or yellow onion.
 Really, it’ll be just as good!

 Some soup tips: